Full QPS CTE Program Admissions Policy

 The following is excerpted from School Committee Policy 10.5.3 CVTE Program Admissions Policy and was approved by the QPS School Committee on February 9, 2022.

-Introduction
+I. Introduction

-The Quincy Public Schools Career, Vocational & Technical Education (CVTE) program serves students in grades nine through twelve in the Quincy Public Schools.
-An exploratory program (Freshmen Seminar) is offered for Grade 9 students at Quincy High School and provides career awareness, student assessments, educational and career planning, an overview of available technical programs and career electives and majors, and beginning safety and skill development.
-Specific technical career pathway training begins in Grade 10 after students have selected a CVTE program of their choice and gone through the admissions process.
+Specific technical career pathway training begins in Grade 10 after students have selected a CTE program of their choice and gone through the admissions process.
 Technical areas and shops are designed and equipped to serve a specific maximum number of students safely.
-Therefore, a selection process is necessary and when a CVTE program is oversubscribed, students will be evaluated according to this CVTE Admissions Policy.
+Therefore, a selection process is necessary and when a CTE program is oversubscribed, students will be evaluated according to this CTE Admissions Policy.

-We have designed an integrated academic and CVTE program which is compliant with all applicable laws, regulations, and guidelines of the Massachusetts Department of Elementary & Secondary Education and the Carl D. Perkins Career and Technical Education Improvement Act of 2006.
+We have designed an integrated academic and CTE program which is compliant with all applicable laws, regulations, and guidelines of the Massachusetts Department of Elementary & Secondary Education and the Carl D. Perkins Career and Technical Education Improvement Act of 2006.

+II.
 Equal Education Opportunity Statement

 Students with limited English proficiency will be assisted in completing the necessary forms and with interpretation during the entire application process upon request of the applicant.